Arboretum des Grandes Bruyeres, Loire Valley

 The arboretum was created in 1972 and is now a mature and well established arboretum with more than 6500 trees and shrubs of 1400 species.
 The gardens are beautifully laid out and there is something to see for every season (though they close in the winter).

 As you enter the gardens you will first see a lovely knot garden borded by a long rose tunnel covered in roses and clematis.
 It is rare to find a garden in France without a selection of topiary and this one is no exception.
-The arboretum des Grandes Bruyeres has a national collection of 1000 old roses and many are centred in this part of the garden.
+The arboretum des Grandes Bruyeres has a national collection of 1000 old roses and many are planted in this part of the garden.
 In June the scent and sight of all these roses is magnificent.

 From here different grass alleys lead either to the American arboretum or the Asiatic arboretum.
 There is also a labyrinth and a large potager to explore.